 You can learn more about this strategy and how it applies to our audit services in the Engagement performance section and in the Infrastructure supporting quality section.
 In this report, you can also learn about our Sustainable Audit Quality (SAQ), program, which provides a framework to help address the evolving risks of the audit and a globally consistent approach to sustaining high-quality audits across the EY network.
-You will also learn how we continue to transform the way EY teams deliver the financial statements audit and meet changing business needs and stakeholder expectations.
+You will also learn how we continue to transform the way EY teams deliver the financial statement audit and meet changing business needs and stakeholder expectations.
 At the heart of our transformation is driving consistency in how we apply our audit methodology, how we manage our audits and how we use innovative technology.
-This commitment includes a US\$1b investment in a next-generation Assurance technology platform to facilitate trust, transparency, and transformation.
+This commitment includes a US\$1b investment in a next-generation Assurance technology platform to facilitate trust, transparency and transformation.
 The investment program will integrate existing EY Assurance technologies under one seamless global platform while leveraging advanced technologies to transform capabilities and power a new generation of data-driven assurance services.

 We also include updates on our continuing commitment to sustainability, within the EY organization and for EY clients, as an important element in creating long-term value for all stakeholders.
 For example, EY Assurance services can help clients respond to investors and stakeholders who are seeking more robust and transparent nonfinancial information.
 Nonfinancial or environmental, social and governance (ESG) reporting continues to require measuring and reporting on metrics beyond the customary financial statement elements, the assurance over which could be important to delivering long-term value.
 The EY organization is also on its own sustainability journey, which includes the EY carbon ambition to reduce absolute emissions by 40% through a 7-point action plan, while maintaining business growth.
 The EY organization became carbon negative in 2021 and remained carbon negative in 2022, following the achievement of carbon neutrality in 2020.
-EY Czech Republic is doing its part in achieving these goals.
+EY Sweden is doing its part in achieving these goals.
+Sustainability is a high-priority issue on our agenda today.
+We aim to set a positive example in the market and emphasize the importance of moving from words to action.
+We actively address various dimensions of sustainability in our operations and are well on our way to achieving our goal of net-zero emissions by 2025.